-Having recently discovered four family letters from the 1920’s and wishing to share them on this venue, I sought a meaningful context for the world and time in which they were written.
+Having recently discovered five family letters from the 1920’s and wishing to share them on this venue, I sought a meaningful context for the world and time in which they were written.
 I found that perhaps the most appropriate atmosphere in which to present them is the era just after World War I, the centennial of its start we observe this year, 2014.
 By the conflict’s end just four years later, some 16 million human beings had lost their lives.
-[Read the four-part series featuring the exchange of WW I letters between My Grandmother Bessie Hill Pearce and her brother Harry and the three-part series of excerpts from the diary of my Great Uncle Raymond Campbell.]
+[Read the four-part series featuring the exchange of WW I letters between my Grandmother Bessie (Hill) Pearce and her brother Harry and the three-part series of excerpts from the diary of my Great Uncle Raymond Campbell.]
 Unfortunately, when the letters being shared in this piece were written, most of the parties in Europe responsible for the death and destruction were already positioning for what would be called World War II.
 [One reference in the letters to the American Civil War reminds us that our families had served their country with pride a half century earlier.]
 Meetings were optimistically being held in France in the earl 20’s to make arrangements for Germany to pay retributions.
 Meanwhile, back in the United States, life had pretty much returned to normal.
 Thus, this era provided both signs of hope and controversy for the history books.
 Several comments in the letters connect the current events of the day to our families.
-For example, we know that insulin was used to treat diabetes for the first time then and the deadly disease small pox, which threatened the whole country after the war, was nearly eradicated.
-Our Davis and Moon familes boasted of having a number of physicians in the line who surely treated both diseases.
+For example, we know that insulin was used to treat diabetes for the first time then and the deadly disease, small pox, which threatened the whole country after the war, was nearly eradicated.
+Our Davis and Moon families boasted of having a number of physicians in the line who surely treated both diseases.
+Fortunately, after 1918, in what was called the “Spanish Flu,” which had killed millions around the world, seemed to fade away without even a vaccine.
+That was both bad and good.
 On the negative side, a national geological survey then predicted that the country would run out of oil within 20 years.
 The Teapot Dome Scandal involving government petroleum leases began to make the front pages.
 What irony, as the Moon and Davis families had first come together working in the earliest oil fields of Western Pennsylvania.
 In 1922, the BBC began daily radio broadcasts to the world, but much of the news featured the bloody struggle to form the Irish Free State.
 All of our families who had originated in the British Isles had sought over the centuries to separate, in one way or another, from Mother England.
 Other famous beginnings in the early 20’s included the first issue of Readers‘ Digest, the founding of the Walt Disney conglomerate, and the construction of Yankee Stadium.
 In Pittsburgh, KQV-AM took to the air to report that the Pirates had recorded 46 base hits in a double header against the Phillies.
 The National Football League was formed, although the Steelers wouldn’t be part of it for another decade.
 Finally, the Iowa letter mentions cold weather, and the winter of 1922 was particularly brutal across the country, with a record -54 degrees set in Danbury, Wisconsin, and heavy snow collapsing the Knickerbocker Theater in Washington, D.C., killing 98 people.
 Dr. Davis eventually moved to Minnesota, probably to practice medicine with his sons, and surely experienced that bitterly cold weather before his death there.

 So, as we said, the letters that follow were made possible by the merger in the oil fields of Venango County, PA, of our Davis/Davies family of Wales and our Moon family, also from somewhere in the British Isles.
 We believe that both families emigrated to America in the 18th century.
 For additional context, see the Moon and Davis family trees, introductions, and vitals.
 I’m certain you’ll suffer the same confusion as I with sometimes three generations of the same given names in both the Davis and Moon families: Nathan, Alvin, Joseph, Sara Jane, and Keturah, for example.
 Rather than further confuse you, I’ve simply transcribed the four family letters, mostly as written [with my comments in italics within brackets and some punctuation changes for clarity.]
 The basic premise of this exchange of letters begins with Dr. Alvin M. Davis (b.
 1851), in his early 70‘s and living in Western Pennsylvania, trying to establish contact with Moon cousins whom he had known as a boy back in the oil fields of Venango County.
 Oil had been discovered in that region in 1859 and that inspired a rush for prosperity by companies and workers.
 Dr. Davis’ letter eventually reaches his grand niece, M. Keturah Moon (b.
 1877).
 Unfortunately, while we have the reply to Dr. Davis, we don’t have the exchanges that inspired his older sister, Keturah “Tura” Davis Funk (b.
 1840), of Iowa, to then write to both their grand niece Keturah “Turie” Moon and her mother, a cousin by marriage, Susan Fleming Moon (b.
 1841).
 Research continues into such things as the references to the earlier generations in Europe; the origin of that interesting name “Keturah” [We know that biblical patriarch Abraham remarried after the death of Sarah, taking Keturah (meaning “fragrance) and producing six more sons (Genesis 25:1–6).]; our confusion over given and middle names such as Nathan E. (Elder and/or Edmond?) and Murdoch (Alexander M. and/or Michael M.?); and more.
 For now, though, we hope that you enjoy this glimpse into life in “middle” America during the Roaring 20’s and the use of the postal service to reach lost relatives.